15 December 2019

 So given that prelude, the application process is straightforward.
 You fill out a web form and submit your C.V.
 (Hate your C.V. template?
 Here’s mine.)
 I was advised to break up my career into first, intermediate, and current professional activities, and aim for brevity.
 I worked with folks from the IEEE Washington (D.C.) section on this; they were great.

 I update my C.V. every month, and did not keep that version from the application.
 The C.V.
-I submitted was likely similar to this one, but without the whole “IEEE Senior Member” line.
+I submitted was likely similar to the 2019 one in this repository, but without the whole “IEEE Senior Member” line.

 From there, I have anonymized the activities a bit for posting here, but you can get the idea.
 The “promoted to ___” indicated the grade level within my orginzation, which IEEE seems to understand.
 You may want to include something similar (or not).